Aleksey Apukhtin: Homosexual, Poet, and Friend of Tchaikovsky

-Biographies from Russian queer history: rulers, nobles, artists, writers, and other LGBT figures.
+Biographies from Russian LGBT history: rulers, nobles, artists, writers, and other LGBT figures.

 The life of a monk who rejected marriage, was castrated, and became a saint, and how Rozanov, Slavists, and other scholars read it.